google-deepmind/torax/README.md

 - Stationary-state solver
 - Momentum transport

 Contributions in line with the roadmap are welcome.
 In particular, TORAX is envisaged as a natural framework for coupling of various ML-surrogates of physics models.
-These could include surrogates for turbulent transport, neoclassical transport, line radiation, pedestal physics, and core-edge integration, MHD, among others.
+These could include surrogates for turbulent transport, neoclassical transport, heat and particle sources, line radiation, pedestal physics, and core-edge integration, MHD, among others.

 # Installation guide